pcapriotti/optparse-applicative/README.md

 ### Modifiers

-**Modifiers** are instances of the `Monoid` typeclass, so they can be combined using the composition function `mappend` (or simply `(<>)`).
+*Modifiers* are instances of the `Semigroup` and `Monoid` typeclasses, so they can be combined using the composition function `mappend` (or simply `(<>)`).
 Since different builders accept different sets of modifiers, modifiers have a type parameter that specifies which builders support it.

 For example,